Maciej Skorża

-Maciej Skorża ([ˈmat͡ɕɛj ˈskɔrʐa]; born 10 January 1972) is a former Polish professional footballer.
-He is currently the manager of J1 League club Urawa Red Diamonds.
+Maciej Skorża ([ˈmat͡ɕɛj ˈskɔrʐa]; born 10 January 1972) is a Polish professional football manager and former player who is the manager of J1 League club Urawa Red Diamonds.

 Club career

 He was playing as a defender for Radomiak Radom and AZS-AWF Warsaw.

 Managerial career

+Early career

 In 1994, he began his coaching career as a youth coach for Legia Warsaw.
 He managed SMS Piaseczno during the 1998–99 season.
 From 1999 to 2003, he coached the Amica Wronki youth team and was successful in winning a league title in 2002.
 He also was an assistant to Mirosław Jabłoński while at Wisła Płock.

 In May 2003, Paweł Janas appointed Skorża as an assistant coach for the Poland national football team.
 However, following Poland's elimination from the 2006 FIFA World Cup group stage, the entire staff, including Skorża, was sacked by the Polish Football Association.